windmill-labs/windmilldocs/docs/core_concepts/8_groups_and_folders/index.md

 # Groups and Folders

-Learn how to manage permissions and organize items using Groups and Folders in your workspace.
+Groups and Folders are ways to manage permissions and organize items in a workspace.

 ## Groups